Mil-m/Avito_Parser/README.md

 # Avito_Parser

-Search for a specific denomination of coins on Avito<br>
+Search for coins of a certain year on Avito<br>
 Proxy is used